Updated: May 1

 This also enabled them to put down their software stack.
 Instead of having over 400 software applications, they got down to under 50 apps.

 The journey to achieve IIoT in manufacturing isn't plug and play just yet, and probably will be this way for a while.
-Organizations have got significant opportunities to get more productive and achieve less downtime through the use of insightful data coming from existing equipment, but typically their existing setups doesn't allow the monitoring of assets' availability in the factory floor.
+Organizations have got significant opportunities to get more productive and achieve less downtime through the use of insightful data coming from existing equipment, but typically their existing network integrations and setups doesn't allow the monitoring of assets' availability in the factory floor.

 This is due to internal OT and systems not being securely connected, they literally can't talk to each other to share critical production information.
 Another challenge is that quite often customers simply do not connect their assets externally, hoping that with no connectivity there will be no threats.
 Whereas nowadays, we know ho essential connectivity is to collect and transmit relevant data.